INFORMATION CAUSES RESISTANCE

 OFFER INFORMATION ONLY WHEN SYSTEM READY FOR CHANGE

-Telling kids why they should clean their rooms, telling prospects why your solution is better, telling managers to use new software doesn’t create the hoped-for change, regardless of how cogent the information except where the kids, buyers, managers were already set up to/seeking change and know how to move forward congruently (i.e. the low hanging fruit).
+Telling kids why they should clean their rooms, telling prospects why your solution is better, telling managers to use new software, telling patients to lose weight or exercise, doesn’t create the hoped-for change, regardless of how cogent the information except where the kids, buyers, managers, or patients were already set up to/seeking change and know how to move forward congruently (i.e. the low hanging fruit).

 Here are a couple of simple examples.

-It’s not about the need or efficacy: change cannot happen until the system knows who or what:
+It’s not about the need or efficacy: change cannot happen until a system knows:

 And so, our brilliant, necessary, cogent information gets ignored, resisted, objected to, or misunderstood and we must handle the ubiquitous objections and resistance that we have created (and sadly miss real opportunities to facilitate change).
 Hence long sales cycles/lost sales and implementation problems, ignored advice, ill patients not complying with necessary behavior changes, and lost opportunities.
 So: help people/groups manage change first to set up the agreement, congruency, and buy-in; then offer information.

-I’ve developed a generic Change Facilitation model (called Buying Facilitation® in sales) which is a generic decision facilitation model that works with each step of systemic change, buy-in of all elements, people, rules, etc. that will touch the new solution, and eventually enables a system to develop it’s own route through to congruent change; information is offered once there is agreement for adoption – and by the time you offer it, there is already eagerness for change and an eagerness to adopt and listen to your information.
+I’ve developed a generic Change Facilitation model (called Buying Facilitation® in sales) which works with each step of systemic change to generate buy-in of all elements, people, rules, etc. that will touch the new solution, and enables a system to design it’s own route through to congruent change; information is offered once there is agreement for adoption – and by the time you offer it, there is already eagerness for change and an eagerness to adopt and listen to your information.
 If you’re a coach, negotiator, seller, purchasing agent, leader, doctor, or implementer add it into your current skills.
-Then when it’s time to offer information, your clients will be ready for it and eager to accept it.
+Then when it’s time to offer information, your clients will be ready for it.

 Sharon Drew Morgen is the author most recently of What?
 Did you really say what I think I heard?
 Sharon Drew is also the author of the NYTimes Business Bestseller Selling with Integrity and 7 other books on how decisions get made, how change happens in systems, and how buyers buy.
 She is the developer of Buying Facilitation® a facilitation tool for sellers, coaches, and managers to help others determine their best decisions and enable excellence.
-Her award winning blog sharondrewmorgen.com 1500 original articles with original thinking on systems, collaboration, buying, leadership, etc. She can be reached at email@example.com 512-771-1117
+Her award winning blog sharondrewmorgen.com has 1500 original articles with original thinking on systems, collaboration, buying, leadership, etc. Sharon Drew is a visionary, trainer, coach, consultant, and speaker.
+She can be reached at sharondrew@sharondrewmorgen.